top of page

 An Overview of Structure, Function, and Activity

-Yet today’s “church” has greatly evolved from the original movement established by Christ and the Apostles.
-For example, many customs and traditions have crept in over the centuries that are completely foreign to the New Testament.
-And many of the spiritual practices that were once common in the first century Church are now lacking or entirely absent.
-So this leaves us to question much of what we call “church” today and whether it squares with God’s Word.
+Today’s "church," however, has greatly evolved from the original movement established by Christ and the Apostles many centuries ago.
+For example, numerous customs and traditions that are completely foreign to the New Testament have gradually crept in.
+And many of the spiritual practices that were once common in the first century Church are now either lacking or absent.
+This raises a crucial question: How much of what is called “church” today actually squares with God’s Word?

-The following study will attempt to unravel the accurate definition of Church and what the Bible reveals concerning its structure, function, and activity.
-My hope is that we can better understand how first century Christians would have assembled and what they would have considered normative practice.
+The following study will attempt to unravel the true definition of Church and what the Bible reveals about its structure, function, and activities.
+My hope is that we can gain a better understanding of how first-century Christians would have gathered and what they would have considered normative practice.

-Note: The following section is borrowed from an online source (in red).
+Note: The following section (in red) is borrowed from an online source.

 In Romans 16:5, Paul refers to the church as a body of Believers meeting in someone’s house, “… greet the church that is in their house.”
 It is clear, then, that WE are the Church—not the building.